FAQ (frequently ask question)

 For the expenses at the lodge, you can pay us in USD or Cordobas (cash only) with the change rate of the moment.
 There is no ATM in Poneloya so make sure you get enough money from Leòn to pay your bill before you leave.

-For a trip in Nicaragua or as a guest we would suggest you a budget of $30/day.
-As a volunteer $10/day is sufficient to eat 3 meals/day, camp on the land and enjoy a cold beer or a Kumbucha at sunset.
+For a trip to Nicaragua or as a guest we would suggest a budget of $30/day.
+As a volunteer $10-15/day is sufficient to eat 3 meals/day, camp on the land and enjoy a cold beer or a Kombucha at sunset.

 Do not hesitate to contact us for more details.